omnidigital/wagtailsettings/README.rst

 wagtailsettings
 ===============

-A plugin for Wagtail that provides add developer-defined settings to the admin.
+A plugin for Wagtail that adds developer-defined settings to the admin.

 Installing
 ==========